jaymaycry/styleguides/README.md

 ### Me / Viewer

-The logged in user is part of the root query object and should be queriable as "me" or "viewer".
-Its in general of type `User`, but can be created as a separate type if it has additional fields that only the active user can query.
+The logged in user is part of the root query object and should be queryable as "me" or "viewer".
+It's in general of type `User`, but can be created as a separate type if it has additional fields that only the active user can query.

 ```js
 // nexusjs approach